rosofo/redhot/README.md

 - A TouchDesigner project with a project folder
 - A Python venv under `$PROJECT/.venv`
 - A Rust installation
+- You are on MacOS (untested on Windows but feel free and lmk!)

 And you want: